nboldhq/docs/src/api/use-postman.md

 https://docs.nbold.co/api/production/definitions/open-api/apiDefinition.swagger.yaml
 ```

-You are now up and running with the SalesTim API collection.
+You are now up and running with the nBold API collection.

 <Classification label="public" />